Compensation & PayApril 17, 2026 · 8 min read · By Dan Stevens

 2026 BAH rates from DoD.
 Base pay and BAS are 2026 DFAS published rates.

-The direct pay gap between Fort Sill and Honolulu is $29,592/year — or nearly the entire annual base pay of an E-3.
+The direct pay gap between Fort Sill and San Diego is $32,904/year — more than the entire annual base pay of an E-1.
 That gap comes entirely from BAH.
-Every single dollar of it is tax-free.
+Every single dollar of it is excluded from federal taxable income.

 Why the Gap Is Larger Than It Looks

-The direct dollar gap understates the real compensation difference because BAH and BAS are tax-free income.
-To understand the full impact, you need to think in terms of civilian salary equivalent — what a civilian would need to earn in gross income to produce the same monthly take-home.
+The direct dollar gap understates the real compensation difference because BAH and BAS are excluded from federal taxable income.
+To understand the full impact, you need to think in terms of civilian salary equivalent — what a civilian job would need to pay, counting the tax advantage of the allowances and the value of TRICARE coverage.

-Apply the same gross-up to BAS, add base pay, and the civilian salary equivalent comparison looks like this:
+Add the tax advantage on BAS and an estimated employer family healthcare premium, and the civilian salary equivalent comparison looks like this:

 Duty StationDirect Annual PayCivilian Salary Equivalent

-The full civilian equivalent gap — Fort Sill to Honolulu — is approximately $47,000/year.
+The full civilian equivalent gap — Fort Sill to San Diego — is approximately $37,000/year.

 Free Calculator